TUB-DVG/djangoCesium/doc/source/index.rst

 Starting a Simulation
 ---------------------

-To start a simulation a building visulisation needs to be clicked in the frontend.
+To start a simulation a building visulization needs to be clicked in the frontend.
 It should open a card, where it is possible to click the "Simulate"-button.
+Simultaniously the timeseries data together with the building meta-data should be loaded into the frontend.

+To load the timeseries- and building data into the frontend 2 GET-API-Endpoints are created:
+ - Timeseries-data for a Building with the GMLID `gmlid` can be fetched by calling the API-Endpoint `citydb/timeseries/<gmlid>`.
+ - Building-data for a Building with the GMLID `gmlid` can be fetched by calling the API-Endpoint `citydb/building/<gmlid>`.

+The response contains the data in JSON-format.
+The frontend can use the data to visualize the building and the timeseries data.
+The timeseries data is visulized in the highcharts-graph.
+The building data is used to show the building meta-data.
+This data is just the serialized data from the Building-Model in the Django-Application.

+The simulation is started by clicking the "Simulate"-button.
+The frontend sends a POST-Request to the API-Endpoint `districtgenerator/simulate/`, whereby the data to generate the district, is taken from the frontend input-form fields.
+The data is sent in JSON-format.

 .. toctree::
    :maxdepth: 2